 Loyola University Chicago

 At Valparaiso College, students will take part in several faith-based activities and groups.
 The Social Action Leadership Team (SALT) puts together many faith-based activities and peer ministry opportunities.
 Opportunities to grow closer to God through worship are available daily, including the weekly candlelight evening prayer service.
-In 2018, U.S. News & World Report named Valparaiso the fourth best regional college in the Midwest.
 Seven colleges and schools make up the university, offering many undergraduate and graduate degrees.
 Sports enthusiasts have several options to choose from.
 From bowling to swimming, students can get involved in teams or individually.